Holly Valance: 2004–2013: Prison Break and films

 In 2004, Valance returned to acting, this time in the United States, appearing in episodes of the television series CSI: Miami and Entourage.
 In 2005, she appeared in an episode of CSI: NY.
 In 2005 Valance returned to music, albeit briefly, when she appeared on Har Mar Superstar's album The Handler singing on the tracks, "DUI", "Back the Camel Up" and "Body Request".
 She appeared in Prison Break in 2006 as Nika Volek, a role which she continued to portray in the show's second season.
 Also in 2006, Valance appeared in the National Lampoon comedy Pledge This!, alongside American socialite Paris Hilton.
 The same year, she starred in DOA: Dead or Alive, an adaptation of the popular video game Dead or Alive, in which she played Christie.
 In 2007, she appeared in the TV series Shark and Moonlight.
 In 2008, she had a role in the film Taken alongside Liam Neeson, and appeared in an episode of The CW series Valentine.

-In 2009, she appeared in Frankmusik's video for his single "Confusion Girl".
+In 2009, Valance appeared in Frankmusik's video for his single "Confusion Girl".
 She also leaked a track called "Superstar" in 2009.
 In 2009 Valance played Brenda Snow for the video game Command & Conquer: Red Alert 3 – Uprising.
 She also appeared in Scott Caan's film Mercy.
 Valance took part in the 2011 series of Strictly Come Dancing, where she was paired with the professional winner of series 8, Artem Chigvintsev.
 Valance and Chigvintsev were eliminated in the semi-final of the competition on 11 December 2011, giving them a fourth-place finish.
 She also starred in the Miss Marple television episode called "The Pale Horse".
 In 2011, Valance appeared in an advert for Foster's Gold bottled beer.

 In 2013, Valance was mentor and judge of fashion competition Shopaholic Showdown.

 2013–present: Hiatus and other projects

 In 2013, Valance took a hiatus from her artistic career to prioritise her family, and has since been doing charity work as Ambassador of The Children's Trust, the UK's leading charity for children with brain injury and neurodisability.
 Since then, her only new role has been an appearance in the movie Red Herring, released in 2015 and shot in 2013.
 On 28 July 2022, Valance was seen in a cameo appearance as Felicity Scully, in what was intended to be the final-ever Neighbours episode.
 Her appearance was filmed in the UK alongside that of Natalie Imbruglia's character, Beth Brennan.

 Also in 2013, Valance made a series of advertisements for 0800REVERSE, a reverse charge phone service.

-In 2025, she became a brand ambassador for heritage Australian label, Driza-Bone.
+In 2025, Valance became a brand ambassador for heritage Australian label, Driza-Bone.

+On 26 January 2026, Valance released the single "Kiss Kiss (XX) My Arse" in support of the Australian politician Pauline Hanson's anti-LGBTQ satirical comedy film A Super Progressive Movie.
+Within hours of the song's release, it reached the number one position on the Australian iTunes songs chart.
+The song was briefly removed, without explanation, by Apple Music, before being put back up on their websites.